Love, Chunibyo & Other Delusions: Characters

 Yūta's classmate and one of the most popular girls in the class.
 She is the class representative and a member of the cheerleading club.
 She wears a hairclip on her bangs.
-Although Shinka is generally thought of a kind and gentle girl, she is later revealed to be a former chūnibyō by the name of Morisummer (モリサマー, Morisamā) and had also chosen a different high school from her previous classmates to escape her past.
+Although Shinka is generally thought of as a kind and gentle girl, she is later revealed to be a former chūnibyō by the name of Morisummer (モリサマー, Morisamā) and had also chosen a different high school from her previous classmates to escape her past.
 In the anime series, when she learns Sanae is in possession of the Mabinogion, a blog penned by Shinka during her chūnibyō phase, she joins Rikka's school club in order to try and retrieve it, but gives up when she learns that Sanae has kept multiple backup copies.
 When out of the public eye, Shinka shows her true nature to be bit more bitter and easily irritable, particularly when dealing with Sanae, but they eventually care for each other and she is genuinely a kind-hearted person who loves and cares about her friends, and she will help them if needed.
 She later quits the cheerleading club to focus more on making herself popular.